tdanford/ffauto/README.md

 * Handle bye-weeks for players
 * Strategic decisions based on previous choices by other players
 * Update the model (move to a sampling/stochastic system?) for the other players draft choices
+* Understand the effect of matchups on offensive/defensive players